enginebai/Algorithms/topics/tree.md

 * To find the *minimum / maximum* is very straightforward, just find the left / right most node.
 (Simply use `subtreeFirst()` and `subtreeLast()` in binary tree)
 * To find the *successor / predecessor*, we also simply use `successor()` and `predecessor()` in binary tree)

-> The order of every nodes in binary search tree is as same as "inorder" traversal order.
+* The inorder traversal of BST will be in ascending order, the order of every nodes in binary search tree is as same as "inorder" traversal order.

 ### Insertion & Deletion
 The insertion and deletion cause the binary search tree to change to hold the binary-search-tree property continues to hold.
 It also take `O(h)` time.